ary-na/Melbourne-Eats/README.md

 java -jar Melbourne-Eats.jar

+---
+Method 2: Compile and run the program using the terminal.
+To compile and run the program, navigate to:

+Melbourne-Eats -> src -> melbourne -> eats

+And run the following command:

+javac *.java

+Navigate back to src and run the following command

+java melbourne.eats.MelbourneEats

+---
 Alternatively, import the project to IntelliJ IDEA and run the program from the IDE.

+---
 References
+---
 Baao, 2022.
 Java RegEx split method. [online] Stack Overflow.
 Available at: <https://stackoverflow.com/questions/40688462/java-regex-split-method> [Accessed 13 March 2022].

 Bajpai, V., 2022.
 Split() String method in Java with examples - GeeksforGeeks. [online] GeeksforGeeks.
 Available at: <https://www.geeksforgeeks.org/split-string-java-examples/> [Accessed 11 March 2022].